libris/librisxl/README.md

 All whelk maintenance is controlled from the operations interface (<whelkhost>/\_operations).

+### New Index Config

+If a new index is to be set up, and unless you run locally in a pristine setup, you need to put the config to the index, like (replace localhost with target machine):

+  $ curl -XPUT http://localhost:9200/libris/ -d @librisxl-tools/elasticsearch/libris_config.json

+(To replace an existing setup with entirely new configuration, you need to delete the index `curl -XDELETE http://localhost:9200/libris/` and read all data again (even locally).)

 ### New format

 If the JSONLD format has been updated, in such a way that the marcframeconverter need to be run, the only options are either to reload the data from a marcxml storage (currently untested and probably not working) or reloading the data from OAIPMH.